hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 - **Must** - This word, or the terms **required** or **shall**, represent an absolute requirement.
 - **Must not** - This phrase, or the phrase **shall not**, represents an absolute prohibition.
 - **Should** - This word, or the adjective **recommended**, means that there may exist valid reasons to ignore a particular item, but the full implications must be understood before deviating from the recommended course of action.
 - **May** - This word, or the adjective **optional**, mean that an item is truly optional.
 These terms are often followed by specific conditions which must be met before the optional component is realised.
-In these cases, the word **if** is used to define the conditions.
+In these cases, the words **if** or **unless** are used to define the conditions.

 ## Foreword